Hermit-Labs-Pvt-Ltd/CodingChallenge2018/README.md

 Evaluation Metric:

 Root Mean Squre Error (RMSE) is the evaluation metric for this challenge

 Note: Public and private split is 20:80 where first 44 days in public and next 169 days in private.

+Use the Dataset provide above for the challenge.
+Push your code once you have done and reviewed it.